Tumwater HOPES utilizes evidence-based and innovative programs with valued community partners to promote youth health and well-being.

 An ounce of prevention is worth a pound of cure

 There are three types of prevention that Tumwater HOPES is involved in:

 - Universal prevention activities target everyone.
 For example, City ordinances about marijuana billboards and advertising.

 - Selective prevention activities target people who are at higher risk.
 For example, a parenting class for parents of middle schoolers.

 - Indicated prevention activities are designed for people that are already showing danger signs.
-For example: The Substance Abuse Prevention Specialist at the school
+For example, the Prevention-Intervention Specialist at the school.